UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone2/README.md

 Because the errors of are increasing difficulty, this ensures that the students work on alternating exercises.

+If you're stuck, feel free to post an Issue and tag your teammate with what you're stuck on -- they may be able to help.

 #### Example

 ##### _Student A creates the pull request: Exercise A Errors_